Hiking at Minnewaska State Park and at the Mohonk Mountain House with an overnight stay in New Paltz, NY.

 Day 2: Labyrinth and the Lemon Squeeze

 Scramble and squeeze through a massive jumble of rocks before enjoying breathtaking views of New York’s Shawangunks from Sky Top Tower.

-For detailed hike directions, maps, GPX, and photos, visit our “Labyrinth and the Lemon Squeeze” page.
+For detailed hike guide visit our main “Labyrinth and the Lemon Squeeze” page.